 Evaluate numerous other budget reforms that legislators could enact.
 There are many other budget reforms to be considered without changing the state constitution and which could save the state hundreds of millions of dollars.

-These are just a few big ideas for the Governor to consider.
-I hope he is ready to sharpen his pencil so he can tighten his belt.
+So, these are just a few big ideas for the Governor to consider.
+I hope he is ready to sharpen his pencil and tighten his belt.